Israeli army says body of soldier found in West Bank - Your Valley

 Army spokesman Lt.
 Col. Jonathan Conricus said that the soldier was a student in a pre-military Jewish seminary program and was neither armed nor in uniform.
 He said the military was investigating the circumstances of his death.

-The soldier’s remains were found near the military seminary where he studied in the West Bank.
+The soldier was later identified as 19-year-old Dvir Sorek, from the West Bank settlement of Ofra.
+His remains were found near the military seminary where he studied in the West Bank.

 Israeli Prime Minister Benjamin Netanyahu issued a statement saying that security forces were “in pursuit now in order to capture the despicable terrorist and bring him to account.”